Reverse Sear Steak

 Tips to make the best recipe

 • Salt in advance.
-Salt the steaks up to 45 minutes before cooking to allow the salt to penetrate the meat which in turn yields a juicier and more tender meat.
+Salt the steaks up to 45 minutes before cooking to allow the salt to penetrate the meat, yielding a juicier and more tender meat.

 • Sear quickly.
 The searing part of this method is to give the edges a gorgeous crust, not to cook the meat any longer.
 2 minutes per side is plenty.